ottongabriel/rock-paper-what/README.md

 //////////////// INSTALLATION INSTRUCTIONS

-Having a copy of the entire repository, open the index.html in your browser
+You can access the most current version of the game here: https://ottongabriel.github.io/rock-paper-what/ To run on our own computer, clone the repository, and open the index.html in your browser.